Promoting the psychosocial well-being

 New & Noteworthy

-April/2024 - Cofounder Hossna Samadi was interviewed by NBC Connecticut/Telemundo for an episode of “Connecticut in Color”, where she talked about CRIW’s Expressive Arts Initiatives with Afghan women - a project generously funded by the City of New Haven Arts, Culture & Tourism with the support of the Arts Council of Greater New Haven.
-Airing date/time TBA.
+April/2024 - Cofounder Hossna Samadi was interviewed by NBC Connecticut for an episode of “Connecticut in Color”, about CRIW’s Expressive Arts Initiatives with Afghan women.
+The initiatives were made possible through the generous support of the City of New Haven Arts, Culture & Tourism, the Arts Council of Greater New Haven, Hangama Amiri, Penny & Rod Cook and the International Association of New Haven.